Project Details

 Harvesting the synergies of machine learning and survey data for electrification planning in Ethiopia

-The Ministry of Water and Energy (MoWE) and the Ministry of Agriculture (MoA) have repeatedly sought more research on electrification planning related to productive use, and particularly agriculture.
+Understanding, forecasting, and prioritising the varying electricity demand for agricultural and other productive uses is of high importance for Ethiopia.
+The Ministry of Water, Irrigation, and Electricity (MoWIE) and the Ministry of Agriculture (MoA) have repeatedly sought more research on electrification planning related to productive use, and particularly agriculture.

 Research overview and objectives

-This research project aimed to inform stakeholders in the agricultural sector on understanding, forecasting, and prioritising electricity demand for agricultural purposes.
-The research questions were:
+This research project will inform stakeholders in the agricultural sector on understanding, forecasting, and prioritising electricity demand for agricultural purposes.
+The esearch questions are:

 -